 How has LG Electronics shaped the lives of millions of consumers over the years?

 Let’s take a trip through time to learn more about the technology, development and modernisation that has made LG one of the biggest names in the world.

-Innovation Over the Years
+LG Drives Electronics Innovation Over the Years

 Comfort, convenience and design stand strong as the pillars of LG’s newest product offerings—and luxury is more accessible than ever.
 By helping the “smart home” become an attainable reality for families and individuals, LG continues to be a superior contender in the consumer electronics sphere.

-LG Electronics Introduces
+LG Electronics Introduces Futuristic Technology

 Ingenuity and originality are two words that could describe any of the LG items that became lifestyle staples in the noughties.
 Striking household, energy and entertainment products showed consumers that the future could live and thrive in every corner of the home.